ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 Mbed OS provides network drivers, such as Ethernet, Wi-Fi and cellular.

-You can find descriptions of supported interfaces and protocols in the [IP networking](../reference/ip-networking.html) section.
+Descriptions of supported interfaces and protocols are in [IP networking](../reference/ip-networking.html).

 ### Wi-Fi